-Ongoing climate change, caused by the accumulation of greenhouse gases in the atmosphere, is happening on a timescale of decades to centuries and is driving environmental changes worldwide.
-In contrast, the impacts of air pollution occur near the surface, on timescales of days to weeks, and across spatial scales that range from local (for example, urban centres, see the photo below) to regional.
-Despite these wide-ranging differences, air quality and climate change are strongly interconnected (Fiore et al., 2012; West et al., 2013; IPCC, 2021).
-The new WMO Air Quality and Climate Bulletin will report annually on the state of air quality and its connections to climate change, reflecting on the geographical distribution of and changes in traditional pollutants.
+Despite these wide‑ranging differences, air quality and climate change are strongly interconnected.
+The WMO Air Quality and Climate Bulletin reports annually on the state of air quality and its connections to climate change, reflecting on the geographical distribution of and changes in the levels of traditional pollutants.

 Traditional pollutants include short‑lived reactive gases such as ozone – a trace gas that is both a common air pollutant and a greenhouse gas that warms the atmosphere – and particulate matter – a wide range of tiny particles suspended in the atmosphere (commonly referred to as aerosols), which are detrimental to human health and whose complex characteristics can either cool or warm the atmosphere.